-This week Eastsound Water has had dozens of call from folks with frozen pipes.
+This week Eastsound Water has had dozens of calls from folks with frozen pipes.
 It’s been several years since we’ve had these types of temperatures.

 Historically the water system sees a significant spike in water demand AFTER THE THAW COMES.
 Water expands about 9% when frozen, this expansion often splits water lines.
 When the ice in the water line melts, the split pipe begins to leak.